Dosage Form: tablet, film coated

 - Tendon problems can happen in people who do not have the above risk factors when they take Ofloxacin tablets.
 Other reasons that can increase your risk of tendon problems can include:

 - physical activity or exercise

 - tendon problems in the past, such as in people with rheumatoid arthritis (RA).

-- Call your healthcare provider right away at the first sign of tendon pain, swelling or inflammation.
+- Stop taking Ofloxacin immediately and get medical help right away at the first sign of tendon pain, swelling or inflammation.
 Stop taking Ofloxacin tablets until tendinitis or tendon rupture has been ruled out by your healthcare provider.
 Avoid exercise and using the affected area.
 The most common area of pain and swelling is the Achilles tendon at the back of your ankle.
 This can also happen with other tendons.